jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Design/Naming-Systems.page.md

 *Avoid use of alternatives such as ‘CRN’, ‘pas-number’, ‘pas-id’, ‘patient-identifier’ etc.

 ### Commonly Used Patient System Identifier Namespaces
-The commonly used namespaces for PAS patient identifiers are available on the {{pagelink:Naming-Systems}} page.
+The commonly used namespaces for PAS patient identifiers are available on the {{pagelink:Home/FHIR-Assets/Naming-Systems.page.md}} page.